AMEX Fraud Alert – Irregular Card Activity – OH NO! This sounds really important!

 Each service provider may want the email reported in a different way, but most simply want the email forwarded to them with the extended header.
 I’m not going to go into great detail about what the “extended header” is, but your service provider can help you, report this type of email, correctly.

 However, as I pointed out before, I wasn’t the only person this AMEX Fraud Alert email was sent to.
-The scam artist is counting on other people being less informed.
+The scam artist is counting on other people to be less informed.
 It is also very likely many hundreds of thousands, if not millions of people, were targeted with this same AMEX Fraud Alert email, or a very similar one.

 IMPORTANT: If you opened a link, in an email like this, you may very well have a long fight on your hands.
 I recommend disconnecting the internet, from your computer and leaving it, in the exact power state, it is in, at this time.
 Then, I suggest you take the next couple of hours, to contact the following list, in order: